-Cambridge and New York: Cambridge University Press, forthcoming 2018.
+Cambridge and New York: Cambridge University Press, 2018.

-This book offers a thematic examination of the operas of Britten, focusing in particular on the way that ideology is presented on stage.
-To watch or listen to Britten’s operas is to engage with a vivid artistic testament to the ideological world of mid-twentieth-century Britain.
-But it is more than that, too, because in many ways Britten’s operas proffer to contemporary receivers a diagnosis of certain unresolved problems in our own time.
+This thematic examination of Britten’s operas focuses on the way that ideology is presented on stage.
+To watch or listen is to engage with a vivid artistic testament to the ideological world of mid-twentieth-century Britain.
+But it is more than that, too, because in many ways Britten’s operas continue to proffer a diagnosis of certain unresolved problems in our own time.
 Only rarely, as in Peter Grimes, which shows the violence inherent in all forms of social and psychological identification, does Britten unmistakably call into question fundamental precepts of his contemporary ideology.
 This has not, however, prevented some writers from romanticizing Britten as a quiet revolutionary.
 This book argues, in contrast, that his operas, and some interpretations of them, have obscured a greater social and philosophical complicity that it is timely – if at the same time uncomfortable – for his early twenty-first-century audiences to address.

 Part I: Mappa mundi